pyeve/eve/docs/quickstart.rst

-Since we didn't provide any database detail in `settings.py`, Eve has no clue about the real content of the `people` collection (it might even be non-existant) and seamlessly serves an empty resource, as we don't want to let API users down.
+Since we didn't provide any database detail in `settings.py`, Eve has no clue about the real content of the `people` collection (it might even be non-existent) and seamlessly serves an empty resource, as we don't want to let API users down.

 Database Interlude